zhengwhyukfaan-ben/zhengbensharingdaily/README.md

 This is Ben Zheng WaiHong.

 ### Where, when, what?
 From Macau SAR, an ethnic chinese.
 Borned in AD 2006, a male, and currently a agnostics.

+First language is Chinese, and second language is English.
+Cantonese and Traditonal Chinese in priority.

 ### Currently
 A year-two student of School of Mathematics in Zhejiang University, People's Republic of China.
 Living in Macau SAR and HangZhou.